• >

 FAQs

-Can you earn interest monthly with an instant access savings account?
+Can you earn interest monthly with an easy access savings account?

 Yes, but you need to shop around.
-While most instant access savings accounts only offer interest paid out annually, some pay out monthly interest instead.
+While most easy access savings accounts only offer interest paid out annually, some pay out monthly interest instead.

-Can I manage my instant access savings account online?
+Can I manage my easy access savings account online?

 Not always, so make sure you check before you open the account.